You love your kids. I know you do.

 Joking aside, ensuring that kids get enough good, quality sleep is really important.
 Their development is so fast and getting a great sleep can reduce stress, anxiety and can even increase their attention span.
 Their teachers will thank you for that one!

 Your time is precious and if you have kids running round, you’ll need all the peace and quiet you can get.
 That’s why I’ve put together this guide on what to look for in a good kids mattress.
-I’ve also included a list of the four best mattresses on the market, with links to where you can buy them online.
-It couldn’t be more easy!
+I’ve also included a list of the four best mattresses for kids on the market, with links to John Lewis where you can buy them online.
+It couldn’t be easier!

 This is a question that gets asked a lot, but it’s actually quite simple.